jetbrains-academy/Python-Libraries-NumPy/Projects/SVD/Introduction/task.md

 - Understand axis and shape properties for n-dimensional arrays.

 #### Content
-In this tutorial, we will use a [matrix decomposition](https://en.wikipedia.org/wiki/Matrix_decomposition) from linear algebra, the Singular Value Decomposition, to generate a compressed approximation of an image.
+In this lesson, we will use a [matrix decomposition](https://en.wikipedia.org/wiki/Matrix_decomposition) from linear algebra, the Singular Value Decomposition, to generate a compressed approximation of an image.

+The lesson is based on the NumPy tutorial ["Linear algebra on n-dimensional arrays"](https://numpy.org/numpy-tutorials/content/tutorial-svd.html).